herrcristi/small-cpp-utils/README.md

 A class that process different jobs type using the same thread pool

-Every job is defined by type, group, priority and request.
+Every job is defined by

+-   id
+-   type
+    -   for each type multiple callback functions can be defined for processing, finishing, child finished
+    -   timeout can be setup after which the job is cancelled
+-   group
-Multiple job type can be grouped together under one group (if 1 thread will serve that group all that job type requests will actually behave like serialized.)
+    -   multiple jobs type can be grouped to use same threads, this is configurable (if 1 thread is setup for a group all that job type requests will actually behave like serialized., if 0 threads will mean that some processing will be done outside the jobs engine)

-Every group has a config associated specifying how many threads to use from the pool, how many for bulk processing, etc
+    -   delay between requests (to have throttle) - this can be override in the processing function
+-   priority inside a group (high, normal, etc)
+-   request / response
+-   relationship - one job can be parent for another child job, and by default will be finished when all children are finished (this behaviour can be overriden usign the callbacks)
+-   state (in progress, finished, failed, timeout, cancelled, etc)
+-   progress

 The following functions are available